netgen/local-development-setup/php/README.md

 Here you will install multiple versions of PHP and configure them to run in FPM mode.

-If using `MacOS` and `Homebrew`, out of the box it provides current PHP version in a package named `php` (version 7.4 at the time of writing), and other officially supported PHP versions in packages namespaced with version number, for example `php@7.3`.
+If using MacOS and Homebrew, out of the box it provides current PHP version in a package named `php` (version 7.4 at the time of writing), and other officially supported PHP versions in packages namespaced with version number, for example `php@7.3`.